-Then unzoo anupq-XXX.zoo by
+Then, in your chosen pkg directory, unzoo anupq-XXX.zoo by

-'''

 unzoo -x anupq-XXX

-'''

-Change directory to the newly created anupq directory.
+Change to the newly created anupq directory.
 Now you need to call configure path where path is the path to the GAP home directory.
-So for example if you install the package in the main pkg directory call make to compile the binary and to install it in the appropriate place.
+So for example if you install the package in the main pkg directory call

-'''

 ./configure ../..

-'''